The following practices will help you design a great conversation between your chatbot and your client:

 Reducing complicated, confusing processes down to a natural conversation is potentially a huge business opportunity for anyone willing to jump headfirst and create a great user experience.
 Chatbots are only as smart as the words you feed them.
 If a bot is too rudimentary, people will lose trust in the company and will feel ignored and unappreciated.
-UX problems appear when user deviates from the designed linear flow.
+UX problems appear when the user deviates from the designed linear flow.

 How do we make chatbots usable?